Katalin Novák presidential pardon scandal: Reactions

-Protests

-When Kónya's pardon was made public on 2 February 2024, a national controversy ensued, becoming known as the "pardon affair" (Hungarian: kegyelmi ügy).
+When Kónya's pardon was made public on 2 February 2024, a national controversy ensued, becoming known simply as "the Pardon Affair" (Hungarian: kegyelmi ügy).
 Protests erupted in Budapest demanding Novák's resignation, with commentators viewing the scandal as damaging to Fidesz's credibility as a defender of traditional family values.

-On 9 February, Novák cut short her attendance at the World Water Polo Championships in Qatar and flew home to Budapest, where she announced her resignation on 10 February.
+On 9 February, Novák cut short her attendance at the World Aquatics Championships in Qatar and flew home to Budapest, where she announced her resignation on 10 February.
 In her resignation address, she apologized to Kónya's victims.
-Judit Varga, who was serving as Minister of Justice in 2023 and had countersigned the pardon, also resigned as a member of parliament and withdrew her candidacy for member of the European Parliament in the 2024 election.
-In response, the Prime Minister of Hungary, Viktor Orbán said he would introduce a constitutional amendment to bar convicted child abusers from receiving clemency.
-As part of the fallout from the scandal, Balog resigned from the synodal presidency of the Hungarian Reformed Church on 16 February 2024.
+Varga also resigned from her parliamentary seat and withdrew her candidacy for member of the European Parliament in the 2024 election.
+In response, the Prime Minister of Hungary, Viktor Orbán, said he would introduce a constitutional amendment to bar convicted child abusers from receiving clemency.
+As part of the fallout from the scandal, Balog resigned from the synodal presidency of the Hungarian Reformed Church on 16 February.

 On 10 February, Péter Magyar, Judit Varga's ex-husband, announced his resignation from all public positions and sharply criticized Fidesz political figures, especially Antal Rogán, accusing them of "hiding behind women's skirts," referring to his ex-wife and Novák.
-In an interview published on 11 February, Magyar mentioned that his ex-wife did not support Kónya's clemency request as a minister, but he did not know why she signed it if she was against it.

-On 16 February, a large demonstration was held on Heroes' Square in Budapest, organized by several celebrities and public figures, including famous Hungarian singer Azahriah.
-The demonstration was supported by more than a hundred celebrities and public figures, with estimates of 50,000 to 160,000 participants.
+In a longform interview published on 11 February on the political YouTube channel Partizán, Magyar alleged that his ex-wife did not support Kónya's clemency request while a minister; he added, however, that he did not know why she had signed the pardon if she had opposed it.
+On 16 February, a large demonstration was held on Heroes' Square in Budapest organized by more than one hundred celebrities and public figures, including prominent Hungarian singer Azahriah.
+50,000 to 160,000 people attended the demonstration.

-By law, the National Assembly had to accept her resignation before it could take effect.
-There is no line of succession under Hungarian law; instead, when a vacancy occurs, the speaker of the National Assembly (at the time of her resignation, László Kövér) temporarily becomes acting president until a successor is inaugurated.
-On 26 February, the National Assembly accepted Novák's resignation and elected Tamás Sulyok to succeed her.

-On April 6, Magyar led a rally in Kossuth Square, Budapest, attended by tens of thousands of people.
-Four days later, he announced that he will run under the previously marginal Tisza party.
+By law, the National Assembly had to accept Novák's resignation before it could take effect.
+There is no line of succession under Hungarian law; instead, when a vacancy occurs, the speaker of the National Assembly (at the time, László Kövér) temporarily becomes acting president until a successor is inaugurated.
+The Assembly accepted Novák's resignation on 26 February and elected Tamás Sulyok to succeed her.
+On 6 April, Magyar led a rally in Kossuth Square in Budapest attended by tens of thousands of people.
+Four days later, he announced that he would, as the prime-ministerial candidate of the previously marginal Tisza Party, contest the 2026 parliamentary election.
+Magyar ultimately became Tisza's leader and led it to a landslide electoral victory, ousting Fidesz from power.